ManiacUrgency42/csha-ai-agent/README.md

 ## 4 Generation

 The final step of RAG is AI response generation.
-The completed prompt template is sent to an API (e.g. OpenAI’s API), which passes it as input to the AI model, and the model’s output is returned to the user.
+The completed prompt template is sent to an API (e.g., OpenAI’s API), which passes it as input to the AI model, and the model’s output is returned to the user.

 **Example**